lukearmstrong/lukearmstrong.co.uk/_posts/2016-12-28-setup-apache-mysql-php-homebrew-macos-sierra.md

     phpinfo();

-Because we have changed apache's settings, we need to restart it.
+Because we have changed Apache's settings, we need to restart it.

     $ sudo apachectl restart